ccharon/docs/plymouth_unlock_with_oemlogo.md

 ```

 Plymouth was taking a long time before displaying the password prompt.
 On further digging, I found a parameter called DeviceTimeout in /etc/plymouth/plymouthd.conf with default value of 8 seconds.
+According to [this merge request](https://gitlab.freedesktop.org/plymouth/plymouth/-/merge_requests/58), this was needed to keep support for certain AMD GPUs.
+I don't have and AMD GPU, and anyway I think Plymouth is using the EFI framebuffer for this splash screen, not the GPU.
+So, I reduced it to 2 seconds to make things faster.